 Hot spots are known as pyotraumatic dermatitis in dogs and cats, and typically involve the development of sudden acute localized inflammation of the skin that is often quite painful.
 The lesions often contain pus and discharge, with hair loss around the lesion.
 Hot spots may also occur on multiple areas of your pet's body, but most commonly around the ears and flank regions.
 Many pets inflict self-trauma through excessive biting and itching, which often exacerbates the development of these lesions.
 Hot spots often develop because of an underlying flea bite allergy, inhalant/contact allergy, and/or food allergies.
 Pets with hot spots below the ears often have an ear infection present as well.
 Hot spots are typically treated by clipping the hair around the lesions and cleaning the eruption with a drying and/or antiseptic pet shampoo or soap.
 To prevent self-trauma, your veterinarian may prescribe injectable or oral steroids.
-Topical antihistamines or antibiotic sprays such as Betagen (for dogs) or Genesis Topical Spray (for dogs) often help treat hot spots.
+Topical antihistamines or antibiotic sprays such as Betagen (for dogs) often help treat hot spots.
 Oral antibiotics may be needed to treat or prevent secondary bacterial infections.
 HomeoPet Hot Spots is an excellent natural remedy that may be worth trying in affected pets.

 Atopic dermatitis is an inflammatory skin condition in dogs and cats that results from inhalant/contact allergies.
 Examples of common allergens include molds, grasses, trees, ragweed, and pollens.
 Pets with atopic dermatitis will often excessively itch and lick at themselves.
 Common areas involved include the ears and feet, where secondary yeast and/or bacterial infections may develop, leading to odor, discharge, scabbing, and crusting of these areas.
 Many pets with atopic dermatitis rub their face and eyes as well.
 Hot spots may also develop due to acute allergic reactions.
 Pets with atopic dermatitis are also more likely to develop hives and raised eruptions than other pets.
 Lesions tend to be seasonal in many pets, due to the seasonal nature of many common allergens.
 Pets with atopic dermatitis are also likely to be prone to food allergies and flea bite allergies.